 - Museum & discovery

-May 1940, Haut-le-Wastia, a village between Namur and Dinant, is plunged in the second war.
-The museum pays tribute to those who fought for freedom.
+May 1940.
+The Second World War catches up with Haut-le-Wastia, a village between Namur and Dinant.
+The nightmare begins...
+This museum pays tribute to all those who fought for freedom.

 A few words of history

-In the spring of 1940 German troops crossed the Ardennes.
-The Second World War stretches to a new front and Western Europe is in turn immersed in the horror of war.
+The German troops passed through the Ardennes in May 1940.
+The Second World War then stretched to a new front, dragging Western Europe in the horror of war.

 Haut-le-Wastia and its surroundings found themselves at the centre of the fight between the French and German troops.
 The Musée du souvenir Mai 1940 is a tribute from the village to the brave allied fighters who defended them from the Nazi invader.
 Many lost their lives doing so.